 - Text Me: Ancient Jewish Wisdom Meets Contemporary Technology; visit the Text Me project’s webpage

 - The 100 Languages of Children Meet the 70 Faces of Torah (part of Deb Schein’s Growing Wonder work in professional development for early childhood educators)

-- Reconstructing Reconstructionist Jewish Education (with the Kaplan Center for Jewish Peoplehood)
+- The 21st Century Kaplanian Vision for Jewish education (with the Kaplan Center for Jewish Peoplehood)